Rating Maestro Betting Sites – Our Complete Review

 Required to Share Card Information

 In the UK alone, online fraud is estimated to cost consumers a massive £1.2 billion last year, a figure that has risen by 6% on the previous years’ number.
 With this in mind, it’s easy to see why some people are reluctant to share financial details online.
-Although bookmakers have military-grade encryption and other processes in place to fight fraud, some punters would prefer not to use a debit card, especially as these cards do not offer the same level of protection as a credit card does.
+Although bookmakers have military-grade encryption and other processes in place to fight fraud, some punters would prefer not to use a debit card.

 Not Issued by Major UK Banks